 Meenakshi Sundaresvara Temple

-This temple is dedicated to the Goddess Meenakshi and lies close to the Bragadhambal Temple.
+This temple is dedicated to Goddess Meenakshi and lies close to the Bragadhambal Temple.
 Near the temple is the Periya-Kulam tank.
-The southern end of the Periya-Kulam tank lies the shrine which contain figures of the sixteen forms of Lord Ganesa.
+In the southern end of the Periya-Kulam tank lies the shrine which contains figures of the sixteen forms of Lord Ganesha.

-Chennai, Tamil Nadu is the fourth largest of the Indian cities.
-Situated on the east coast, Chennai is considered to be the gateway to the south of India.
-Chennai, Tamil Nadu was the first major British settlement in India.
-The city of Chennai is a fascinating blend of tradition and modernity.
-While the growing and changing exterior presents an increasingly cosmopolitan look, while the city interior remains traditional and religious.
-The British influence on Chennai can still be noticed because of the presence of the buildings of Indo Saracenic style, wide tree lined avenues and old cathedrals.
+Chennai, the capital of Tamil Nadu, is the fourth largest city in India.
+Chennai was the first major British settlement in India.
+It is a fascinating blend of tradition and modernity.
+While its evolving exterior presents an increasingly cosmopolitan outlook, the city interior remains traditional and religious.
+The British influence on Chennai can still be noticed because of the presence of the buildings of Indo-Saracenic style, wide tree-lined avenues and old cathedrals.